wuwowuyi/Recommender/FM and DeepFM for CTR prediction.md

 ### About Factorization and $k$

 🤔 The pairwise interaction matrix $W \in R^{n \times n}$ (where $n$ is the number of features) is positive definite.
-We know it has a Cholesky decomposition $W = VV^T$, where $V \n R^{n \times n}$ is a lower triangular matrix.
+We know it has a Cholesky decomposition $W = VV^T$, where $V \in R^{n \times n}$ is a lower triangular matrix.
 If we want to have an approximation, the dimension $k$ of $v_i$ must be large enough.

-The paper says, in the sparse settings, typically a small $k$ should be chosen because there is not enough data to estimate complex interactions $W$.
+The paper says, in the sparse settings, **typically a small $k$ should be chosen because there is not enough data to estimate complex interactions $W$**.
 Restricting $k$ leads to better generalization thus improved interaction matrices under sparsity.

 ## DeepFM for CTR Prediction
 DeepFM consists of two components, with a shared embedding layer trained jointly.

 ### FM component
-The FM component is a factorization machine, aiming to learn a linear (order-1) features and order-2 feature interactions.
+The FM component is a 2-way factorization machine, aiming to learn linear (order-1) features and order-2 feature interactions.

 In previous approach, the parameter of an interaction between feature $i$ and $j$ can be trained only when they are both in the same data record.
 While in FM, the interaction is measured via the dot product of their corresponding latent vector $V_i$ and $V_j$.
 With latent vectors, FM can learn $V_i$ or $V_j$ whenever feature $i$ or $j$ is present.